Can You Interview for a Job While on FMLA

 Pre-Interview Documentation and Readiness

-Gather the paperwork and notes that clarify your restrictions and leave dates.
-Keep records of communications with HR, your manager, and any certifications your provider has given.
+• Keep records of correspondence with your employer, HR and any certifications your provider has given.
 Documentation provides a factual baseline if your employer later questions your activity while on leave.

-Communications Strategy with Recruiters
+Communications Strategy With Recruiters

 Handling Internal Interviews